 (b) inform those persons of the requirements of sections 155C and 155D and their obligations under those provisions.

-[Section 155E inserted by No. 31 of 2011 s.
+[Section 155E inserted: No. 31 of 2011 s.
 102.]

 156. Vocational rehabilitation providers, approval of

 (1) WorkCover WA may, in writing —

 (a) subject to such conditions, if any, as it sees fit to impose, approve as a vocational rehabilitation provider any person WorkCover WA considers capable of satisfactorily providing vocational rehabilitation; and